NexPlayer/Android-SDK/advanced.md

 The status of the operation: this is zero in the case of success, or a non-zero NexPlayer™ error code in the case of failure.

-> **Note** This only indicates the success or failure of starting the operation.
+> **Note** This only indicates the success or failure ofstartingthe operation.
 Even if this reports success, the operation may still fail later, asynchronously, in which case the application is notified in onAsyncCmdComplete.

-#### int open (String path, String smiPath, String externalPDPath, int type, int transportType, int bufferingTime)
+#### int open (String path, String smiPath, String externalPDPath,int type, int transportType, int bufferingTime)

 > **Deprecated** This API is deprecated.
-Please use NexPlayer.open (String, String, String, int, int) instead.
+Please use NexPlayer.open(String, String, String, int, int) instead.
 Use `INITIAL_BUFFERING_DURATION` and `RE_BUFFERING_DURATION` of NexProperty instead of the parameter `bufferingTime`.

 #### int openFD (AssetFileDescriptor afd)